Viperinius/ILIAS-Sync2Folder/README.md

 + change the server address to get access to your university's version of ILIAS (Default: FH Bielefeld)
 + optional update notification / receive optional notifications when sync is done
 + open files directly from within the programme
++ if files in ILIAS get updated, the programme marks this file and you can overwrite the local old version (or keep it and disable the files' highlighting)
 - UI currently only in English (old UI version with < v2 only in German)

 #### Note